hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 </span>

-This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law by 45 years.
+This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law (discovered by Clapeyron) 45 years later.
-It clearly contains the seed of the molar notion, so Perrin named it in Avogadro's honour.
+It clearly contains the seed of the molar notion, so Perrin named it after Avogadro.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.